STEllAR-GROUP/hpxMP/README.md

 The intel and gcc openMP runtime calls are implemented in intel_hpxMP.cpp/ gcc_hpxMP.cpp

-The bulk of the work is donein hpx_runtime.cpp.
+The bulk of the work is done in hpx_runtime.cpp.

 The OMPT support is implemented in ompt_hpx_general.cpp